-My shoes were sequinned, ankle-straps and divinely comfortable.
+My shoes were sequinned, ankle-strapped, and divinely comfortable.

-My ring is a large cocktail ring from my very favorite place ( remember the jewels I wore in my Perfect Fit post, set in the holiday house ) This ring is from there, KC Signatures.
-My Chanel jacket is now vintage, I bought it years ago on eBay.
-It is shot through with a bit of metallic silver, that looks well with the chevron, sequinned shoes.
+My ring is a large cocktail ring from my very favorite place ( remember the jewels I wore in my Perfect Fit post, set in the holiday house).
+This ring is from there, KC Signatures.
+My Chanel jacket is now vintage as I bought it years ago on eBay.
+It is shot through with a bit of metallic silver that looks well with the chevron, sequinned shoes.

 Snowstorms and their aftermath can sometimes be a good thing.

-I decided to keep a single , 3 light candelabra lit.
+I decided to keep a single 30light candelabra lit.
 I have a pair, but the single one was just right.

 The glow of candlelight set a lovely mood and cast pretty shadows around the room, until finally, after our guests left, I blew them out like birthday candles.

-Today it was almost 60 degrees, and there is little evidence of the recent blizzard.
-Today, I could have worn that slip dress and jacket outside, without fear of “puddle slush” making a mess of the hem and sequinned shoes.
+Today it was almost 60 degrees and there is little evidence of the recent blizzard.
+I could have worn that slip dress and jacket outside, without fear of “puddle slush” making a mess of the hem and sequinned shoes.